jonas1ara/FSharp-NNs-Playground/README.md

-# A collection of neural networks for the three people interested in AI using F#
+# FSynapse: A minimalist lab for neural architectures in F#
+_for the three people interested in AI using F#_

 [x] Perceptron: The Perceptron is a single-layer neural network model that can perform binary classification.
 It consists of inputs, weights associated with those inputs, a weighted sum function, and an activation function.
 Although basic, it is the foundation on which more complex neural network models are built.